pwnyy/Streamer.bot_Imports/pwnDeathCounter_Single/readme.md

 </details>

 #### Settings
-[justify]Settings Variables are also available for the messages.[/justify]
+Settings Variables are also available for the messages.
 | **Argument Name**           | **Value**          | **Description**                                                                                                  |
 |------------------------|--------------------|------------------------------------------------------------------------------------------------------------------|
 | leaderboardFormat | string/text | Define how the single listings of the leaderboard should look like.
 Use any of the variables mentioned above|